tigofat/fattools/README.md

 source ./'path/to/fattools.sh' [OPTIONAL] config.json
 ```

-NOTE: `config.json` can be any json file with required fields, but by default it will pass `fat_config.json` file.
+Note: `config.json` can be any json file with required fields, but by default it will pass `fat_config.json` file.
 Please configure json file carefully, to not get unexpected errors.

 ### Example